Is Olive Oil Comedogenic?

 It also matters how much olive oil is being used on the skin.
 If you use a lot of olive oil where it is able to block the pores completely, then even a level 1 comedogenic oil like argan or jojoba oil can become level 5!
 If properly applied in a thin layer, olive oil can be less comedogenic even for oily or sensitive skin, causing fewer breakouts as a result!

 So we can conclude that olive oil is indeed comedogenic to the skin where some people will face clogged pores while others might not.
-It is mostly dependent on the type of skin and how it is being used.
+It is mostly dependent on the type of skin and how is being used.
 Even though it is comedogenic, olive oil is relatively safe to be used without clogging the skin for normal to dry skin!
 But sadly, the same cannot be said for sensitive to oily skin.

 All Things Olive Oil